gmp-prem/BasicROS/README.md

 apt update
 ```

-to use this command properly, we need to append sudo infront of the command
+to use this command properly, we need to append sudo in front of the command
 ```
 sudo apt update
 ```

+These are just the basic commands, if you would like to know more, here is the [link](https://www.hostinger.com/tutorials/linux-commands) to my recommend page to read about command on Linux

 ### Why Ubuntu on developing Robotics? :fire:
 - lightweightness, ubuntu is lightweight in its nature, ypu don't have to pay to get access, you can install along side with your existing operating system, just donwload, install and use!
 - the distribution of ubuntu is a long-term support (usually 5 years)
 - tons of community support, ubuntu has a great community whenever you have a problem, you could get help such as [ubuntu community](https://ubuntu.com/community) or [stackoverflow](https://stackoverflow.com/) and more communities++ out there

+## Basic robot operating system (ROS)